Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Dark Current Simulations

 To further confirm that dark current growth arises from multipacting resonances, we varied the peak power of the input RF pulses while maintaining a fixed temporal profile.
 The resulting time evolution of the number of multipacting electrons is shown in Fig.~\ref{fig:power}.
 For a given cavity geometry, the field gradients at which multipacting resonance occurs are fixed.
 Adjusting the input power changes the time at which these gradients are reached, thereby shifting the onset of the resonance modes.
 The dark current peaks consistently occur at the same axial field amplitudes across different power levels, matching the resonance orders identified earlier.
 Each mode persists for a duration that depends on the field ramp rate.
-At lower gradients, the field ramp rate is reduced, so the peak dark current is higher.
+At lower gradients, the field ramp rate is reduced, so the peak dark current is higher due to the longer time window.

-These analyses show that short RF pulses can reduce dark current.
-Fig.~\ref{fig:longpulseMPC} shows the simulation results with longer RF pulses as a comparison, where the gradual rise in field amplitude allows resonance conditions to persist longer, resulting in rapid growth of the multipacting electron population.
-In contrast, short RF pulses sweep through each resonance condition more quickly, limiting the duration over which the field remains within the amplitude window required for sustained multipacting.
-As a result, the buildup of secondary electrons is effectively suppressed.
-This comparison demonstrates that the short-pulse regime reduces dark current by limiting the time available for resonance-driven electron multiplication.
+Short RF pulses can reduce multipacting dark current\xlu{, with short rise and fall times being particularly effective in limiting the time window for multipacting resonances.} Figure~\ref{fig:longpulseMPC} shows the simulation results with longer RF pulses as a comparison, where the gradual rise in field amplitude allows resonance conditions to persist longer, resulting in rapid growth of the multipacting electron population.
+In contrast, short RF pulses with short rise and fall times sweep through each resonance condition more quickly, reducing the duration over which the field remains within the amplitude window required for sustained multipacting and thus suppressing the buildup of secondary electrons.
+Therefore, the short-pulse regime reduces dark current by limiting the time available for resonance-driven electron multipacting.